theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/table.md

 progressstate: 5
 ---

-The following section gives an overview over the Xtract IS Table component.
+The following section gives an overview over the Xtract IS for Azure Table component.
 ![XIS_Table_overview](/img/content/xis/xis_table_overview.png){:class="img-responsive"}

-### Extraction types of Xtract IS Table component
+### Extraction types of Xtract IS for Azure Table component
 - **Table**: Enables mass data extraction directly from SAP tables and views.
 - **Table Join**: Allows joining two or more SAP tables on the SAP side before extracting.

-### Objects supported by Xtract IS Table component
+### Objects supported by Xtract IS for Azure Table component

 - Transparent tables
 - Views